Tesco Hudl: Discontinuation and server shutdown

 On 26 June 2020, one of Tesco's main support server SSL certificates expired and Tesco did not renew it.
 This meant that whilst the server was still available, technical workarounds were required in order to access it.
 This does not affect the day-to-day use of the Hudl tablet, but causes massive problems when a factory reset is performed.
 During part of the start up process, the tablet attempts to access this server, but the attempt is always unsuccessful (because of the invalid SSL certificate).
 This effectively blocks the start up process and completely bricks the device.
 The error is displayed as a WiFi problem.

-As stated, there are workarounds that can fix the problem (by changing the system date on the tablet), but they will only work for as long as the Tesco server remains operational – a Tesco server switch off is an inevitability with an unknown timeframe.
-For this reason it is strongly recommended that users do not factory reset Hudl devices.
+There was a workaround that fixed the issue by changing the system date on the tablet but that only worked when the Tesco server remained operational.
+At some point in early 2023 this was shut down.
+As of now, the only way to get the tablet working is to use a custom ROM image which removes the Tesco apps and bypasses the above mentioned check.It is strongly recommended therefore, that users do not factory reset a working Hudl device if at all possible.